How to Cleanse Red String Bracelet Energy Safely

 How do you cleanse a red string bracelet?

-Cleanse it with incense smoke, prayer, moonlight, sound, or by placing it beside salt or a cleansing crystal.
-Use gentle methods so the red thread, knots, or charms are not damaged.
+Cleanse red string bracelet energy with incense smoke, prayer, moonlight, sound, or by placing it beside salt or a cleansing crystal.
+Use gentle methods so the red thread, knots, or charms are not damaged, and follow any tradition-specific rule you received.

 Can I cleanse my red string bracelet without taking it off?